Economy of Malawi

 The economy of Malawi is $7.522 billion by gross domestic product as of 2019, and is predominantly agricultural, with about 80% of the population living in rural areas.
-The landlocked country in south central Africa ranks among the world's least developed countries.
+The landlocked country in south central Africa ranks among the world's least developed countries and poorest countries.
+Approximately 50% of the population lives below the national poverty line, with 25% living in extreme poverty.

 In 2017, agriculture accounted for about one-third of GDP and about 80% of export revenue.
 The economy depends on substantial inflows of economic assistance from the IMF, the World Bank, and individual donor nations.
-The government faces strong challenges: to spur exports, to improve educational and health facilities, to face up to environmental problems of deforestation and erosion, and to deal with the problem of HIV/AIDS in Africa.
-Malawi is a least developed country according to United Nations.
+The IMF and World Bank have spearheaded structural reforms in Malawi for decades.